-- 14.1.1.
-Event Champions will be determined by money won at WPRA approved events and co-approved events including the finals. - 14.1.2.
-Standings will be kept according to money won at any WPRA approved/co-approved contest.
-When payoff is incorrectly made, winnings shall be posted according to the corrected payoff figures as determined by WPRA rules. - 14.1.3.
-The WPRA card member receiving the most money won in each of the four (4) standard roping events (Calf Roping, Breakaway Roping, Heading and Heeling) will be named champion of that event.
+14.1.1.
+Event World Champions in each category will be determined by money/points won at WPRA approved events and/or co-approved events including the finals for that category if held.

+14.1.2.
+Standings will be kept according to money/points won at any WPRA approved/Co-approved contest.
+When payoff is incorrectly made at WPRA sanctioned events, winnings/points shall be posted according to the corrected payoff figures as determined by WPRA rules.

+14.1.3.
+The eligible WPRA card member receiving the most money/points in each category will be named champion of that event.
+Categories will be World Champion Tie-Down Roper, World Champion Team Roping Header, World Champion Team Roping Heeler, World Champion Pro Rodeo Breakaway Roper.